mantoshkumar1/merra_data_analyzer/README.md

    FTP_HOME_DIR : ["/x/y", "dat"],
    You can select multiple home directory over ftp server in which you want to crawl.

-8. PROCESSING_FILE_TYPE
+8. FTP_DOWNLOADING_FILE_TYPE
    This is one of the FTP related setting.

-   PROCESSING_FILE_TYPE : '.hdf',
+   FTP_DOWNLOADING_FILE_TYPE : '.hdf',
-   Set the type of downloading/processing file from FTP server.
+   Set the type of downloading file from FTP server.

-9. MAX_ATTEMPTS_TO_DOWNLOAD
+10. MAX_ATTEMPTS_TO_DOWNLOAD
     This is one of the FTP related setting.

     MAX_ATTEMPTS_TO_DOWNLOAD : 11,
     Set the number of maximum tries to reconnect with network in case of network failure while downloading a file.

-10. RETRY_TIMEOUT
+11. RETRY_TIMEOUT
     This is one of the FTP related setting.

     RETRY_TIMEOUT : 15,
     Set this waiting time(seconds) before reconnecting while downloading if the connection dies.

-11. MERRA_DB_NAME : 'merra',
+12. MERRA_DB_NAME : 'merra',
     This is one of the MERRA DB related setting.
 Enter the name of your db.

-12. MERRA_DB_LOGIN : 'postgres',
+13. MERRA_DB_LOGIN : 'postgres',
     This is one of the MERRA DB related setting.
 Enter your user name / login of db

-13. MERRA_DB_PASSWORD : 'password',
+14. MERRA_DB_PASSWORD : 'password',
     This is one of the MERRA DB related setting.
 Enter your password of your db.

-14. MERRA_DB_HOST_IP : '127.0.0.1',
+15. MERRA_DB_HOST_IP : '127.0.0.1',
     This is one of the MERRA DB related setting.
 Set host ip of your db.

-15. MERRA_DB_PORT : '5432',
+16. MERRA_DB_PORT : '5432',
     This is one of the MERRA DB related setting.
 Set the port of your db.

-16. RESET_MERRA_DB
+17. RESET_MERRA_DB
     This is one of the MERRA DB related setting.
 Set the port of your db.

     RESET_MERRA_DB : True,